 - 2 to 3 dashes Angostura bitters

 — Combine whiskey, vermouth and bitters in a mixing glass with ice.
 Stir 40 times, and strain into a chilled cocktail glass with the cherry already at the bottom.
-Or add the lemon peel to the drink, for garnish.
+A lemon peel may be also added to the drink, for flavor.

-Rittenhouse 100 Rye is a preferred rye, with Martini & Rossi for the vermouth.
+Rittenhouse 100 Rye is the preferred rye, with Martini & Rossi for the vermouth.
 High West Rye is also recommended.

-If you want an impressive and Manhattan, find a bottle of Carpano Antica, one of the most complex (and expensive) Italian vermouths.
+For a truly impressive Manhattan, Carpano Antica, one of the most complex (and expensive) Italian vermouths is highly recommended.

 Since bourbon is a little sweeter than rye, Noilly Prat French Sweet Vermouth works well with that spirit.